Frank Stallone Apologizes For Tweet About Parkland Survivor David Hogg: ‘I’m Deeply Ashamed’

 “This David Hogg p***y is getting a little big for his britches.
 I’m sure someone from his age group is dying to sucker punch this rich little b***h.
 Watch him run home like the coward he is.
 He’s the worst rep for today’s youth headline grabbing punk.”

-According to The Independent, Stallone also had words for another Parkland survivor-turned-activist, Emma Gonzalez.
+According to the Independent, Stallone also had words for another Parkland survivor-turned-activist, Emma Gonzalez.

 “Emma Gonzalez is another headline grabbing clown.
 She thinks she it she ain’t s**t.”

-24 hours later, Stallone deleted the tweets and apologized.
+Twenty-four hours later, Stallone deleted the tweets and apologized.

 “To everyone and to David Hogg especially.
 I want to deeply apologize for my irresponsible words.
 I would never in a million years wish or promote violence to anyone anywhere on this planet.
 After what these kids went though I’m deeply ashamed.
 Please accept my apology.
 Frank”

 It’s not clear what caused Frank’s change of heart.
-It is also not clear why he publicly apologized to David Hogg by name, but did not mention Emma Gonzalez.
-As of this writing, none of the publicly-visible tweets on Frank’s Twitter feed that date since last Friday mention Parkland or any of the teens involved in the shooting.
+It is also not clear why he publicly apologized to David Hogg by name but did not mention Emma Gonzalez.
+As of this writing, none of the publicly visible tweets on Frank’s Twitter feed that date since last Friday mention Parkland or any of the teens involved in the shooting.

 Frank Stallone Apologizes For Calling David Hogg a ‘P*ssy’: ‘I’m Deeply Ashamed’ https://t.co/uvwy1ShGEn pic.twitter.com/hPwPx0UIV1